musk/SbtEclipsify/README.md

 Now all you need to do is import the Project into your Eclipse workspace as an existing Project and everything should work.

 ## Known Issues
-The plugin only supports one outputpath currently.
-Test cannot be compiled to a different path.
-Crossbuilds are not supported officially but they might work.
+Crossbuilds are not supported officially but they might work (testing still pending).

 ## FUTURE
 * Better documentation (as always :) )
 * Add ability to fine tune generation
+* Support for java only projects?
+Does this even make sense when using sbt?
 * Add ability to include directories besides those in test and main
 * Add generation of subprojects like with eclipse:eclipse from maven
 * Improve the test coverage (still need to figure out how to mock the sbt parts)